Java Memory Sizing procedure (Pragmatic approach)

 The so called Session Space is filled with objects related to the user session and temporary caches which are removed if the user session is destroyed due to log out, or timeout.
 A user is connected to the system for at least several minutes – the SessionSpace objects usually live long enough to be promoted to tenured generation and from tenured generation area they could be removed only with major (full) garbage collection.

 ℹ The memory measurement for user Session Space and user Perm Session Space is usually done with analysis of a heap dump, taken while multiple users are logged in to the system and are executing different dialog steps of the important functional scenarios of the sized application.

 Processing Space [MB per dialog step]

-The Processing Space is filled with short living objects which typically are ready to be immediately garbage collected directly in the young generation space after replying to a user request [see 6] is completed.
+The Processing Space is filled with short living objects which typically are ready to be immediately garbage collected directly from young generation space after processing of a request or task is completed.

 ℹ The memory measurement for Processing Space is based on the total size of all object allocations done in the thread, or multiple threads, which are executing the user request.
 The Processing Space includes not only the objects which are temporary allocated and garbage collected for processing the user request but also those objects which will become part of caches or session space, i.e. will be promoted to tenured generation after small garbage collection.

 Use SAP JVM Profiler tool.

 The goal of java memory sizing is to minimize the frequency and duration of garbage collection, i.e. to determine with which (application specific) size of